yeehaa123/elab/CHAT/collections.md

 ## Plans for software and data management and sharing
 open source licensing.
 MIT.

+## Budget:

+- 1 post-doc position
+- 2 PhD positions
+- 1 embedded researcher

+### Deliverables:

+The major deliverable of this research will be the interdisciplenary coding fair, where students, researchers, developers, and business people can come together.
+The fair will demonstrate results of the research, in the forms of models for new types of collaborative exhibitions and tools and libraries for data acquisition and manipulation.
+This event will be preceded by several smaller pilot fairs.

+Additional deliverables will be digital tools for searching, discovering, analysing and visualising patterns in online collections.

+Publication of several articles and at least one book.

-## Collaboration Plan
+## Project Management

 The Principle Investigators will be Robin Boast from the University of Amsterdam and Ginette Verstraete from the VU University.
 They will coordinate the collaboration plan.
 Periodical meetings will take place involving the partners and Dark Horse.